 It has mahogany to black fur.
 The colour becomes darker in winter.
 The Sika Deer is one of the few deer species that does not lose its spots when it reaches maturity.
 The Sika stag (male) has upright antlers.
 The female has a pair of distinctive black bumps on her forehead.

 Some Sika Deer live alone while others are found in single-sex groups.
 The male is territorial.
 Territories are marked with a strong, musky odour.

 The Sika Deer is highly vocal, with over 10 individual sounds, ranging from soft whistles to loud screams.

-The female is pregnant for seven months, before giving birth to a single baby, called a fawn, which is nursed for up to 10 months.
+The female is pregnant for 210 days, before giving birth to a single baby, called a fawn, which is nursed for up to 10 months.

 Photographer: Martina Nicolls